influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

         - **host**: InfluxDB Cloud Serverless region hostname (URL without protocol or trailing slash)
         - **org**: an empty or arbitrary string (InfluxDB ignores this parameter)
-        - **token**: InfluxDB API token with write access to the target database
+        - **token**: InfluxDB API token with write access to the target bucket
         - **database**: InfluxDB Cloud Serverless bucket name

     3. Defines a list of line protocol strings where each string represents a data record.